ChaseRensberger/horizon/plan.md

 ## random thoughts
-I assume snapshots are important? also wtf is `favoriteCount`
+- I assume snapshots are important? also wtf is `favoriteCount`

+## stuff to do